NOMO-Gabriel/api_NOMO/README.md

 4. **Configure your environment:**

-    Rename `.env.example` to `.env` and update database credentials and other configuration settings.
+Rename `.env.example` to `.env` and update the database credentials and other configuration settings.
+Make sure that your database is properly configured.
+By default, PostgreSQL is configured.
+Comment out this line:

+      ```dotenv
+      # DATABASE_URL="postgresql://app:!ChangeMe!@127.0.0.1:5432/app?serverVersion=16&charset=utf8"

+and uncomment the line related to your database.
+Configure the password, username, and database name, and make sure you specify the correct version of your database server.
+For example:

+- Database: MariaDB
+- Name: myDatabaseName
+- Username: me
+- Password: mypassword
+- Server version: 10.4.28

+Here is an example configuration:

+ DATABASE_URL="mysql://me:mypassword@127.0.0.1:3306/myDatabaseName?serverVersion=10.4.28-MariaDB&charset=utf8mb4"

 5. **Create the database:**